alcrene/smttask/docs/in_depth/serialization.rst

 Serialization
 *************

-*smttask* relies on serialization for two core aspects of its functionality:
+*SumatraTask* relies on serialization for two core aspects of its functionality:

 To generate task description files
   These are portable, plain-text JSON files which fully describe a computation.
 They archive the full specification of a computation (functions + parameters), and along with the environment information recorded by Sumatra, allow it to be repeated at a later.